 The end of the semester is approaching, and we have a few tips for schools to help close out the semester.
 Following these steps will help with the success of your students and help you have grades prepared for your final report cards.

-Schools must administer all EOC, NCFE, and CTE tests.
-(There are no NCFE tests during summer.)
-Schools will also need to average the EOC, NCFE, and CTE scores into the grades that we post for those courses.
+Schools must administer all EOC and CTE state tests.
+(Note: Some CTE courses do not have a state test.)
+Schools will also need to average the EOC and CTE scores into the grades that we post for those courses.
 If you’ve not already made arrangements with your school’s testing coordinator, please do that right away.
 Our final grade report will have EOC and CTE anticipated scores for your testing coordinators.

-Our final grade report will show one weighted marking period grade (80% ) and the final exam grade (20%) and final grade.
-EOC, NCFE, and CTE courses will only show the one marking period grades.
-Schools will need to calculate in the EOC , NCFE, and CTE exam grades.
+Our final grade report will show the weighted course work grade (80% ) and the final exam grade (20%) and final grade.
+EOC and CTE courses will only show the one marking period grades.
+Schools will need to calculate in the EOC and CTE state test grades.
 Follow this link to see what the final grade report will look like.

 NCVPS Grading Policies

 You will want to be aware of our grading policy and how we weight grades, especially for state-tested courses where you will need to calculate the final grade once you receive your test scores.
-Follow this link to see our Grades Quick Reference Guide and how we calculate grades.
+Review our Grades Quick Reference Guide to see how we calculate grades.

 Report Cards and Transcripts